65ping/police-chase/README.md

 **[Play Now](https://65ping.github.io/police-chase/)**

-## How to Play

-You're the police.
-Chase down reckless drivers through a glowing city at night.
-Hit **SPACE** to blast your siren, or just bump them to force a stop.
-Don't let them crash into buildings or traffic!

-**Arrow Keys / WASD** to drive. **SPACE** for siren. **1-5** to pick difficulty. **Enter** to start.

-Works on phones too.
-Left side of screen to steer, right side to siren.

 ## What's In It

 - 5 difficulty levels from Rookie (easy, 7 lives) to Chief (brutal, 3 lives)